-In some parts of the East of England the waiting times to be seen for NHS fertility tests and diagnosis can be very long and even after you have been referred for your first consultation many months can be spent whilst tests are organised and results made available to you.
-For a limited time we are offering a 50% discount on our Fertility Health + Wellbeing Checks with no waiting lists and your results are available to you within 6 weeks.
+In some parts of the East of England the waiting times to be seen for NHS fertility tests and diagnosis can be very long.
+Our Fertility Health + Wellbeing Checks have no waiting lists and your results are available to you within 6 weeks.

 Fertility tests give you the answers

 Knowing more about your fertility can help you to plan or take action.
 Speeding up this process can be important for your emotional health especially if you are a woman in your late 30s or older.

 Our Fertility Health + Wellbeing Checks provide information that can detect the common causes of male and female infertility, appointments are available now and you will discuss the results with a fertility specialist consultant.

 Some fertility tests are available free on the NHS, but you need to have been trying to conceive for over two years before being referred for testing.
 Even once your GP has referred you there can be a waiting list of many months before you will have your first NHS appointment.